 - Kuli Kuli (Groundnut Cake)

 The Hausa people of northern Nigeria are especially known for this treat.
 Kuli-kuli is made with ground and flavored roasted groundnuts that are deep-fried.
 It offers a wide range of sizes and recipe options.
 This dish is delicious on its own or served with soaked garri.
-Kuli-kuli is a traditional Nigerian dessert.
+Kuli-kuli is a traditional Nigerian appetizer and dessert.

 Among the Hausa people of northern Nigeria, this is a popular meat delicacy.
 Beef, mutton, or chevon are used to make kilishi.
 The lean meat is thinly sliced and sun-dried for a few hours.